YagmurKati/daylight-slurm-workflow/README.md

 # Daylight-Controlled SLURM Workflow (Nextflow)

 This repository provides two Nextflow-based workflows designed for the SLURM cluster at **HPC@HU (Humboldt University, Berlin)**.
-They enable preferential scheduling of **energy-intensive jobs during daylight hours** — either using fixed time windows or dynamically retrieved sunrise/sunset times for Berlin.
+They support preferential scheduling of **energy-intensive jobs during daylight hours** using either fixed time windows or dynamically retrieved sunrise/sunset times for Berlin.

 The workflows are **portable** and can be adapted to other SLURM-based HPC systems by:

 - Editing **latitude/longitude** in `slurm_daylight_automated_scheduler.sh`
 - Updating **partition settings** in `nextflow.config`

 ---

 ## Prerequisites